CodeWithKainat/Ecommerce-Website/README.md

 - **Delete Product:** Remove products from the system.

 ## Admin Panel
 - Admins have access to a user-friendly panel where he can create and delete catagories and products.
+Email: kk47@gmail.com
+Password: kk47
+- Admins have access to a user-friendly panel where he can create and delete catagories and products.

 ## Search and Filtering